badimirzai/robotics-verifier-cli/README.md

 ## License

-MIT (subject to change)
+This project is licensed under the Mozilla Public License 2.0 (MPL 2.0).
+See the LICENSE file for full details.

 ---

 ## Disclaimer

-RoboStack does not replace datasheets or engineering judgment.
+RoboStack does not replace datasheets, safety analysis, or engineering judgment.
-It exists to surface mistakes early, not to remove responsibility.
+It is intended for early-stage verification and decision support only.